warriorBunny013/Your-First-Contribution/Readme.md

    open the vs terminal

-   git init : to initialise the repository git switch -c your-new-branch-name : create a new branch git add . : adding all the changes to the stage git commit -m "your commit mssg" : commiting all the changes git push -u origin your-branch-name : push all the commited changes to the repo
+   git init : to initialise the repository git add . : adding all the changes to the stage git commit -m "your commit mssg" : commiting all the changes